spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

   </a>
 </figure>

-ECP is just over a third of the community (~35%, or 61 of 169 respondents).
+ECP represents just over a third of the community (~35%, or 61 of 169 respondents).
 It includes people from both sides of the U.S. Department of Energy -- [NNSA](https://www.energy.gov/nnsa/) laboratories like [LLNL](https://www.llnl.gov), [LANL](https://lanl.gov), and